saratmoka/grid-fw/README.md

   </tr>
 </table>

-Our method—a variant of the Frank–Wolfe (conditional gradient) algorithm—offers rigorous optimality guarantees in theory while delivering fast, approximate solutions in practice.
+Our approach guarantees optimality in theory, and in practice its Frank–Wolfe–based implementation runs efficiently to produce high-quality approximate solutions.

 # Grid-FW
 #### A Scalable Gradient-Based Optimization Framework for Sparse Minimum-Variance Portfolio Selection